LexiFi/dead_code_analyzer/docs/fields_and_constructors/FIELDS_AND_CONSTRUCTORS.md

 The analyzer reports unused exported fields and constructors, while the compiler reports unused unexported fields and constructors.
 They complement each other.
 The compiler also warns on unused private constructors (but not private fields since they can still be read).
-The analyzer's reports overlap with the compiler on unused exported private constructors.
+The analyzer's reports overlap with the compiler's on unused exported private constructors.

 > [!TIP]